Build your own Timber Frame Woodshed for Firewood Storage and Drying. Plans available for download in PDF Format.

 I countersink and drill the ends then tap into place.
 Then drill into the posts and run in some lag bolts.

 I’ll hand tighten the last few turns with a socket wrench so I don’t strip the wood out or break a bolt.

-The doorway header is cut to length on the mitre saw then the curve copied from a brace and cut on the bandsaw.
+The doorway header is cut to length on the miter saw then the curve copied from a brace and cut on the band saw.
 It’s toe screwed into place.

 Thank you for supporting us by using these affiliate links

 - Dewalt 12″ Sliding Compound Miter Saw (DWS779)

 - Dewalt Miter-Saw Workstation Tool Mounting Brackets (DW7231)

 - Dewalt Heavy Duty Miter Saw Stand (DWX723)

 - Milwaukee 7 1/4″ 15 Amp Circular Saw (6390)